Gengtoto

 Forcing your fireplace to make nice with home automation

 It took a year and a half of various efforts and dead ends, but by now I have actually figured out a way to force the fireplace in the photograph to make nice with a home automation ecosystem.
 It is a built-in gas-fired fireplace.
-This article describes the dead ends and the eventual success.
+This article describes the dead ands and the eventual success.

-Fireplaces like this usually have a bed of crushed glass or pumice gravel across the bottom, and usually have halogen lights underneath to light up the glass bed.
+Fireplaces like this usually have crushed glass or pumice gravel across the bottom, and usually have halogen lights underneath to light up the glass bed.
 They usually have a forced-air blower to draw room air into a plenum so that it can be heated and returned to the room.
 They usually have a gas controller that uses a stepper motor or multistage valve system to permit a user to select any of various flame heights.
 The fireplace costs between $2500 and $5200 and of course there is an installation labor cost as well.

 And nothing about the fireplace design makes nice with any ordinary home automation ecosystem.
 Everything is tied to a nasty proprietary remote control which you can see here:

-Let’s start with why I hate the remote control itself.
+Let’s start with why I hate the remote control.
 This is the kind of remote control where the designer of the remote control uses icons or hieroglyphs that the designer thinks are clear and easy to understand but no ordinary user could ever guess the meaning of.
 And the designer desperately tries to keep cost down by minimizing the actual button count, since buttons cost money and contribute to form factor.
 So each button is made to have at least two or three meanings.
 We have often seen consumer electronic device user interfaces where any particular button has at least two meanings depending on whether it receives a brief tap or a long push, or has a third meaning if you tap it twice in quick succession rather than just once.
 These are the sorts of things you could never guess to do, and could only learn by reading and re-reading a user manual.

 This remote control is even more evil than that.
 This remote control has situations where any particular button has different meanings based on whether you have or have not pressed certain other buttons recently, and how many times you pressed those other buttons.